Sooihk/Apziva-Project-Happy-Customers/README.md

 `pip install -r requirements.txt`

 ## Exploratory Data Analysis and Feature Selection:
-* To see the plots created in the EDA phase, run the following command:
+To see the plots created in the EDA phase, run the following command:
-      * A

 `python -m happy_customers.plots`